 As pet owners, ensuring the health and well-being of our furry companions is a top priority.
 Blood tests are a crucial tool in veterinary medicine that helps diagnose and monitor various health conditions in dogs and cats.
-Understanding when and why your pet needs blood testing can significantly affect their overall health and longevity.
+Our Apple Valley vets explain when and why your pet may need blood testing, and how the results can point to conditions that can significantly affect their overall health and longevity.

 Why is blood work important for dogs and cats?